tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/服务端 API/REST API/全员推送/全员推送接口说明_intl_en.md

 - You can set up to 10 push attributes for each user.
 Each attribute can be set separately without affecting the others.
 - The service pushes messages based on multiple attributes connected by AND or OR logic.
 - The service pushes messages based on multiple tags connected by AND or OR logic.
-- The service pushes messages only to online users and retains messages offline for up to 7 days.
+- The service pushes messages only to online users and retains messages offline for up to 7 days(withdrawal and roaming are not supported).
 - You can customize messages.
 - You can specify the sender account.